 Look out for Tucker Bush’s Samphire at your local nursery.
 You’ll have seen this on menus as sea asparagus.
 It’s salty and high in vitamin A, but the young green shoots are delicious sautéed or blanched and tossed with lemon and olive oil.
 Goes beautifully with seafood or salads and is best in summer.
 Try it in a pot in full sun as it is drought tolerant.

-I recently tried Cape Byron Distillery’s Slow Gin which is macerated with Davidson Plums plus a good deal of sugar to create a drink I happily consume as a dessert alternative.
+I like Cape Byron Distillery’s Slow Gin which is macerated with Davidson Plums plus a good deal of sugar to create a drink I happily consume as a dessert alternative.
 The plums taste a little sour, and the fruit grows directly on the trunk of the tree.

-My Lemon Myrtle tree got left behind growing strongly at my previous house.
+My Lemon Myrtle tree got left behind growing strongly at my previous house, however, I have found a new source in the street planting at North Harbour Hamilton.
 The leaves have an intense lemon fragrance, and it grows throughout the subtropical forests of south-eastern and central Queensland.
 Use the leaves in tea, ice cream, biscuits, cakes, or dips.
 If you can distil the oil from the leaves, it makes a wonderful scent for bath products and is said to have anti-fungal properties.

 These are just a few of the culinary additions that can boost your backyard.
 Happy planting.